Reviews You Can Rely On

 Our Verdict

 The Speedfil Speedflask lives up to its name.
 The push button flip cap pops up to reveal a wide mouth spout that lets liquid in or out quickly, yet the mouth is a size that allows for a good seal when gripping with one hand and gulping with the other on the fly.
 Unlike most other bike bottles, the Speedfil is stainless steel, double-walled, and vacuum sealed.
 Even while cruising the trails of Tucson mid-day in the summertime, your liquids will stay cool while you ride.
-Get the scoop on how it stands up to the competition in our review of the best water bottles.
+Get the scoop on how it stands up to the competition in our review of water bottles.

 REASONS TO BUY